-147) a.
+150) a.
 Mary wasn't killed, John was VP

-b.
-María no fue asesinada, Juan fue $\overline{\mathsf{VP}}$
+b. \María no fue asesinada, Juan fue VP

-We propose that it is the existence of a relation (be, John') licenses examples like (131 a), and presumably that relation does not hold in Spanish: ser is much more of an inflectional element than be in English, which would translate into the claim that passive ser actually configures a two-word basic expression with the participle: the ρ -set for something like María fue asesinada would be simply $\rho = \langle (\text{ser asesinada}, María') \rangle$, not $\rho = \langle (\text{ser, } María'); (\text{ser, asesinada}); (\text{asesinada}, María') \rangle$.
-There is no relation between ser and María, which readily blocks the possibility of having a passive treelet María fue in VP ellipsis contexts (cf. (131 b)): passive ser is not a basic expression in Spanish.
+We propose that it is the existence of a relation (be, John') licenses examples like (150 a), and presumably that relation does not hold in Spanish: ser is much more of an inflectional element (a bound morpheme) than be is in English, which would translate into the claim that passive ser actually configures a two-word basic expression with the participle: the $\rho$ -set for something like María fue asesinada would be simply $\rho = \langle (\text{ser asesinada}, María') \rangle$ , not $\rho = \langle (\text{ser, María'}); (\text{ser, asesinada}); (asesinada, María') \rangle$ .
+There is no relation between ser and María, which readily blocks the possibility of having a passive treelet María fue in VP ellipsis contexts (cf. (149 b)): passive ser is not a basic expression in Spanish.